chanzuckerberg/napari-hub/docs/v0-tech-spec.md

 After building some proof of concepts and testing, we decided to use React + Next.js and TailwindCSS.

 ## Publishing of plugins
 * To be transparent and not require an approval process as well as share the responsibility to flagging bad plugins, we will publish activity to the hub-updates stream on the [napari Zulip](https://napari.zulipchat.com).
-Activity will be published for brand new plugins, new versions of plugins as well as plugin removals.
+Activity will be published for brand-new plugins, new versions of plugins as well as plugin removals.

 ## Further Considerations
 * Since the first version will be very minimal, consider future features that may affect the chosen technologies and engineering design.
-  * Even though the first version will support a small number of plugins, we should have a plan in order to scale and support potentially 1,000s of plugins in future versions.
+  * Even though the first version will support a few plugins, we should have a plan in order to scale and support potentially 1,000s of plugins in future versions.
   * We will use Plausible for analytics for the first version.
 In future releases, we may need more detailed analytics and should provide this without the use of a cookie banner.